viniciusarruda/llm-enem/README.md

 > This project was developed using `Windows 11` with `python 3.10.9`.

-Clone this repo, create a new environment (recommended) and install the dependencies:
+Clone this repository, create a new environment (recommended) and install the dependencies:

 ```bash
 pip install -r requirements.txt